rnascunha/coap-te/README.md

 }//CoAP
 ```
-> The default implementation uses `std::time` and `std::rand` as the functions above, respectivily, and uses `time_t` as `std::time_t`.
-If your system support this functions, just use then.

 * *Endpoint*: endpoints must be *default constructable*, *copiable* and *comparable*;
 * *Connection*: connection can be of type unreliable (*UDP*) or reliable (*TCP*/*Websocket*).
 A connection must define a *endpoint* (as shown above), and MUST not block.
 Each type of connection is discussed.